,

 Points to Remember

-• Knowing the marketing alternatives available and the way the market system works will have an important effect on the profitability of the cow-calf operation.
+• Knowing the marketing alternatives available and the way the market system works will impact profitability.

-• Predicting future price trends is necessary to make an informed decision on which market alternatives will be the most profitable in any given year.
+• Predicting price trends is necessary to make an informed decision on which market alternatives will be the most profitable.

-• Factors affecting calf prices include feed grain prices, international markets, the price and supply of beef, pork, pultry and fish, plant proteins and consumer demand.
+• Factors affecting calf prices include feed grain prices, international markets, the price and supply of beef, pork, poultry and fish, plant proteins and consumer demand.

-• The annual price cycle for calves typically has the lowest prices for the year in mid fall and the highest price in early spring.
+• The annual price cycle for calves typically has the lowest prices in mid fall and the highest price in early spring.
+Better marketing decisions with plans for the most profitable alternative for this year are made well before weaning.

-• Market news sources include daily radio farm broadcasts, the Canadian Cattle Association CANFAX website www.canfax.ca, and the Alberta Agriculture & Food Market Report on Ropin' the Web.
+• Market news sources include the Canadian Cattle Association CANFAX website (www.canfax.ca,) and the Alberta Agriculture & Rural Developement Market Report on Ropin' the Web.

-• Parasites can cause serious economic losses.
-The best time for parasite control is in the fall using a systemic endectocide.
+• Parasites can cause serious economic losses, and are best controlled in the fall using a systemic endectocide.

 • Herd performance should be measured and evaluated at weaning time.